valancej/documentation/_general/integrations/raygun.md

 fi
 ```

 **Note** that this example uses the [Raygun deployment commands](https://raygun.com/docs/deployments/bash) and requires additional environment variables to be set in the section above.
+It also requires values to be passed to the script via the environment or via arguments when you call the script from your [codeship-steps.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/steps.md %}).
 We recommend visiting the Raygun documentation for more information.

 You can also run API calls in the same way, simply running API calls rather than the deployment commands above.